guy915/LLM-System-Prompts/README.md

 # LLM System Prompts
-System prompts of several LLMs, such as ChatGPT, Claude, Gemini, etc.
+System prompts of various LLMs, such as ChatGPT, Claude, Gemini, etc.

 Feel free to make a **Pull Request** to add or update prompts.